-The SIGNAL Festival of Lights is the largest cultural event in the Czech Republic, whose unique integration of art, city space, and modern technology has drawn over 2 millions attendees to Prague in the five years of its existence.
+The Signal Festival is the largest cultural event in the Czech Republic, whose unique integration of art, city space, and modern technology has drawn over 2 millions attendees to Prague in the five years of its existence.
 The festival brings visually attractive works together with complex installations of international quality.
 Its concept allows it to appeal both to professionals and the lay public.
-With its support of new works of art, the SIGNAL Festival has become a respected platform on an international scale and a sought-after venue for introducing the newest projects of the field.
+With its support of new works of art, the Signal Festival has become a respected platform on an international scale and a sought-after venue for introducing the newest projects of the field.
 The financing of the festival is drawn from the support of grant programs such as those of the Magistrate of the Capital City of Prague, the Ministry of Regional Development, and the municipal districts Prague 1, 2 and 3, as well as through partnership with commercial entities and revenues from the auxiliary activities of the festival.

 Jan K. Rolník, curator, arts manager and producer.
 Studied Financial management and Aesthetics (philosophy of art) in Prague and Mexico City.
 Combines these two approaches (pragmatic and aesthetic) in everything he does: production and curatorship in performing arts, new media arts or light art, realisation of permanent museum exhibitions, arts management.
-Founded, produced, curated or managed various projects including Prague Quadrennial 2007, Theatre Architecture in Central Europe (book, exhibition, workshops, web database), Institute of Lighting Design Prague, Prague light festival SIGNAL, interactive multimedia installation for Czech pavilion at EXPO 2015 in Milan, UNESCO Museum of Erbil Citadel in Kurdistan and many smaller projects.
+Founded, produced, curated or managed various projects including Prague Quadrennial 2007, Theatre Architecture in Central Europe (book, exhibition, workshops, web database), Institute of Lighting Design Prague, Prague's Signal Festival, interactive multimedia installation for Czech pavilion at EXPO 2015 in Milan, UNESCO Museum of Erbil Citadel in Kurdistan and many smaller projects.
 Lately explores mainly the world of light art, lighting design, creative use of new technologies and technologies for sustainability and resiliency.
 Lately explores mainly the world of light art, lighting design, creative use of new technologies and technologies for sustainability and resiliency.